eras/memgrep/README.md

         memgrep [FLAGS] [OPTIONS] --regexp <regex>...

     FLAGS:
         -a, --all             Grep all processes
-        -c, --count      Show only the number of non-zero matches -l, --list       Show list the processes, not the matches -h, --help       Prints help information
+        -c, --count           Show only the number of non-zero matches --include-self    Include also this process in the results (implied by --pids) -l, --list            Show list the processes, not the matches -h, --help            Prints help information
         -V, --version         Prints version information

     OPTIONS:
         -p, --pid <pid>...
 Process id to grep